 All new graduate students and all graduate students returning following a withdrawal, must register in the Academic Integrity Course for Graduate Students.
 This course must be taken in the first semester a student is registered as a graduate student at the University of Guelph.
 The course must be completed by the 20th class day.
 Check it out.

-The 2016, 3MT® competition is almost here.
-This year each college will hold a competitive heat and will send the top two students on to University of Guelph finals on March 23, 2016.
+The 2018, 3MT® competition is almost here.
+This year each college will hold a competitive heat and will send the top two students on to University of Guelph finals in March 2018.
 Start preparing your presentations now and check out the competition schedule for your college on the link above.

 Manage your Program

 Stay on top or your registration, due dates, applying for scholarships and paying your fees.
 Along the way, you may order transcripts or use our forms.
 Completion and graduation will be foremost on your mind as you begin writing a thesis or complete course through to graduation.

 You might want to access some of these useful tools in completing your studies:

 - Developing a Positive Student-Advisor Relationship